 Third in a series of seven levels.
 Low intermediate ESL core course in English reading, writing, speaking, listening, and grammar.
 In the course, students will focus on mastery of simple and progressive verb tenses, simple passive voice, indirect object patterns, modals, idiomatic expressions, and simple subordination.
 At the completion of the course, students will be able to use simple time and space orders in sentences and paragraphs and use correct word order in conversation.
 Not open to students placed in ESL 041 or higher.
 The units earned for this course may not be applied toward the 60 units for graduation.
 Four hours lecture and two hours non-lecture per week.
 Credit/no credit only.
 (Not applicable to A.A. degree.)
 (May not be offered each semester)

 ENGLISH AS A SECOND LANGUAGE 032 - 3 Units ESL Reading/Writing, Level 3

-Prerequisite: Satisfactory completion of ESL 021 or placement by the GWC ESL assessment process; satisfactory completion of or concurrent enrollment in ESL 031.
+Prerequisite: Satisfactory completion of ESL 021 or placement by the GWC ESL assessment process.